-Stacy A. Wells: Owner; Stacy has years of experience in the salon and day spa business, as well as years in event management and marketing.
+Stacy A. Wells: Owner; Stacy has years of experience in the salon and day spa business, as well as many years in event management and marketing.
 Stacy's visionary leadership forms the cornerstone for the management team's consensus decisions.
 Stacy is a Michigan licensed cosmetologist and cosmetology instructor, a certified American Crew Educator.
 She is U.S. Department of Education trained in the Fundamentals of Title IV Administration.
-Stacy is also an active Board Member with AACS.
 You will often see her on campus performing cutting demonstrations.
 Her background in and love for creative direction for hair and makeup on photo shoots, live events, tv and film is one of the areas of expertise Stacy brings to the Academy curricula.
+Stacy is also a proud board member of the American Association of Cosmetology Schools (AACS).